scottfr/SystemsBook/Understanding/understanding.md

 The "Work Completion Model"^["Work Completion Model [http://insightmaker.com/insight/6171](http://insightmaker.com/insight/6171)] model presents a situation where a number of workers are working a project and you want to know how long it is going to take them to finish.

 # Model
-{"title": "Work Completion Model", "description": "In this model [Workers] is not a factor but a limit on the amount of [work] that can be performed in a time period.", "load": "http://insightmaker.com/insight/6171"}
+{"title": "Work Completion Model", "description": "In this model Workers is not a factor but a limit on the amount of work]that can be performed in a time period.", "load": "http://insightmaker.com/insight/6171"}
 # End Model

-Note that in this model you might have considered the \p{Workers} as a \p{Stock} as they are actually a collection.
-The reason they're not considered as a \p{Stock} in this model is that the number remains constant in the context of this particular model.
-In a different model \p{Workers} might actually be a \p{Stock} with an inflow and and outflow.
+Note that in this model you might have considered the Workers as a Stock as they are actually a collection.
+The reason they're not considered as a Stock in this model is that the number remains constant in the context of this particular model.
+In a different model Workers might actually be a Stock with an inflow and and outflow.

 ~ Exercise

-Set up the above model to run with Time Step of 0.5.
+Set up the above model to run with Time Step of 0.25.
 Compare the results of this run with the results of the previous run above.
 By making the time step smaller have we improved the accuracy of result?
 Why?
 ~ End Exercise

 Again the appropriate Time Step is one that captures the activity occurring within the model.
-In this case the Workers are in integers and Project Work in days, both of which are in integers, and with the Time Units in days the appropriate Time Step is 1.
+In this case the Workers are in integers and Project Work in days, both of which are in integers, and with the Time Units in days the appropriate Time Step would seem to be 1.
+Though as it turns out the appropriate Time Step is 0.5.
 If there were events which happened in the model on the order of hours then you would have to decide whether to alter the model to run in hours or reduce the Time Step to ensure it was small enough so no interactions in the model were missed.

 ## Filling a Swimming Pool ##